+Presents the basics of the pathophysiology of diseases and their management including both pharmacological and non-pharmacological interventions.
+This course material provides the essential knowledge base of the treatment of musculoskeletal conditions, gastrointestinal disorders, diabetes, and hepatobiliary disorders.
+Experiential placements will develop practice skills.
 Programs generally have defined periods for their professional education placements.
 These are based on negotiations between health providers and the University.
 Students are asked to note however, that placements may occur at any time during the calendar year and not just within defined placement periods or university terms.
 The timing of your placement will depend largely on the availability of placement opportunities within health services sector.
 Students MUST NOT organise their own placements without prior approval by the Program Convenor.

 |Faculty||Faculty of Health and Medicine|

 |School||School of Biomedical Sciences and Pharmacy|

-Trimester 1 - 2014
+Trimester 1 - 2015

 This course will cover the pathophysiology, therapeutic treatment and practice issues in the management of:

 The course will also provide experience in developing clinical skills by clinical skills training and or clinical placements.

 The course will also include visits to hospital and community pharmacies and students will be required to deliver case presentations.